microsoft/fluentui/rfcs/converged-implementation-patterns.md

 // Component state extends props and also adds other internal state used in the lifecycle of the component
 // For example for a popup component tracking an `open` state as boolean export interface MenuItemState extends SampleProps {
+  ref: React.MutableRefObject<HTMLElement>;

+  // once a slot is process in state it can only be an object
+  icon: ObjectShorthandProps;

   open: boolean;

   otherState: object;